LashaSD/minesweeper.rbxl/README.md

 # 🎮 Minesweeper.rbxl

 A small project to experiment with UI development using Fusion.
-This was built in just two days, so the code was written quickly and is subject to major refactoring.
+This was built in just a few days, so the code was written quickly and is subject to major refactoring.

 ## 🚀 Run Locally